swarmfund/sv-voting-mvp/Architecture2.md

 ```

 Note: If `encryptionPK` is not null then the ballot SC must support publishing a secret key with method `getEncSecretKey() public constant returns (bytes32)`.

+Also note: in an earlier draft startTimes were optional, but this is somewhat unsafe.
+Better is to go by the _latest_ time out of:

+* when the contract was published
+* and what the startTime says

+So it shouldn't be possible to set the start time so early that current token holders are disenfranchised.

+The rule is: if the voting contract has the latest start time, use that.
+If the start time is set to prior to the contract being published, use the timestamp of when the smart contract was published.

 ### `OptionsOuter`